lschoe/mpyc/README.md

 3. A few simple Windows batch files are provided in the `demos` directory.

+4. Directory `demos\.config` contains configuration info and key material needed to run MPyC with multiple parties.
+Windows batch file 'gen.bat' shows how to generate fresh key material for pseudorandom secret sharing and SSL.
+OpenSSL is required to generate SSL key material of your own, use `pip install pyOpenSSL`.

-4. To use the [Jupyter](https://jupyter.org/) notebooks `demos\*.ipynb`,
+5. To use the [Jupyter](https://jupyter.org/) notebooks `demos\*.ipynb`,
 you need to have Jupyter installed, e.g., using `pip install jupyter`.

-5. Latest versions of Jupyter use Tornado 5.0, which will not work with MPyC, see [Jupyter notebook issue #3397](https://github.com/jupyter/notebook/issues/3397).
+6. Latest versions of Jupyter use Tornado 5.0, which will not work with MPyC, see [Jupyter notebook issue #3397](https://github.com/jupyter/notebook/issues/3397).
 Downgrade Tornado by running `pip install tornado==4.5.3`.